MDaniel112/keymasher-check/README.md

 # Keymasher Check

-Checks for common "keymashed" strings such as "qwe", "asdft", "aaaaaa", etc. This is a simple package that uses a regex to check whether or not a string is or not "keymashed"
+A simple package that checks for common "keymashed" strings such as "qwe", "asdft", "aaaaaa", and so on, using a simple score system.

 ## Installation